biscottidiskette/biscottidiskette.github.io/_posts/2025-11-4-oscp copy.md

 <br />
 ## Reflections

 It was funny.
 As I was reviewing the .pcap in Wireshark, I was actually visualizing how I would perform the attacks and what the attacker was doing.
-Reading the WireShark actually made me excited to try the attack myself.
+Reading the Wireshark actually made me excited to try the attack myself.

 The best advice that I could give anyone going down this weird, purple road: